Tax guide for summer camp counselors on J-1 visa

 A W-2 form is a summary of your total earnings and any taxes that were withheld.
 Your camp will send you a W-2 Form by 31 January of the filing year.

-Tax Filing requirement
+Tax filing requirement

 Camp counselors are required to file a US federal and state tax return at the end of the year.
-If you fail to file your US tax documents before the deadline of 15 April 2024, you may face penalties and fines and also jeopardize your future US visa applications.
+If you fail to file your US tax documents before the deadline of 15 April 2025, you may face penalties and fines and also jeopardize your future US visa applications.

 Check out this guide on what to do if you missed the tax deadline.